faizalrf/Exodus/README.md

 # Exodus 1.0
-Exodus is a Java based solution to Migrate MySQL 5.x to MariaDB.
+Exodus is a Java based solution to Migrate MySQL 5.x databases to MariaDB.
 With a minimum configuration this tool can migrate the entire database including, user accounts, stored procedures, triggers, views, tables etc. With just one execution.

 #### Database Setup
 Download the entire bin folder as a ZIP using the "CLONE" function.
 Once downloaded edit /bin/dbdetails.xml with the connection details for both source and target databases.